spinningops/JenkinsCI/build_jenkins_agent_ami_packer/README.md

 2. if you create a new ami then get the **id_rsa.pub** key again and add it to GitHub.

 instance permissions:
-you will need to add ami/ec2 permissions to the jenkins-agent
+you will need to add ami/ec2 permissionsto the user and role to the jenkins-agent to allow **iam-PassRole**

+security group:
+ad the group to that same group to allow other hosts to connect